getsentry/sentry-javascript/README.md

 ## Repository

-> As of June 2018 this repository will slowly change into a mono repo containing
+> As of June 2018 this repository will slowly transition into a mono repo
-> all related Sentry JavaScript SDKs. raven-js will still be available as it is
+> containing all related Sentry JavaScript SDKs. raven-js will still be
-> but living under `packages/raven-js`.
-For now nothing should change, we will
+> available as it is but living under `packages/raven-js`.
+For now nothing
-> slowly updating the repo/readme as we go forward.
+> should change, we will slowly updating the repo/readme as we go forward.

 ## Resources